Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Response fields

 General comment.
-For each step in the process we have a field called "bestillingsformat".
+For each step in the process, we have a field called "bestillingsformat".
-This field can be of two types; "Elektronisk" or "Manuelt".
+This field can be of two types: "Elektronisk" or "Manuelt".
 "Elektonisk" means that the step can be completed through the integration.
-"Manuelt" means it has to be done manually.
+"Manuelt" means it must be done manually.
-In other words, it has to be done the same way as before.
+In other words, it must be done the same way as before.

 * forkjopsrett (right of first refusal)
   * harForkjopsrett (has right of first refusal) - true if the object supports right of first refusal